lizlavigne/wildfire_analysis_in_Turkiye/README.md

 This project uses **Git LFS (Large File Storage)** to handle large files.
 To run the application smoothly, follow these steps:

+1. ***Install Required Libraries:*** After navigating to the project directory, use the following command to install all the dependencies.
+This will set up libraries such as pandas, scikit-learn, and others.

+    `pip install -r requirements.txt`

-1. ***Install Git LFS:*** Ensure Git LFS is installed on your system by running the following command in your terminal.
+2. ***Install Git LFS:*** Ensure Git LFS is installed on your system by running the following command in your terminal.

     `git lfs install`

-2. ***Clone the Repository:*** Clone the repository as you normally would.
+3. ***Clone the Repository:*** Clone the repository as you normally would.
 Git LFS will automatically handle the download of the large files.

     `git clone https://github.com/adaerkn/wildfire_analysis_in_Turkiye.git`

-3. ***Run the Application:*** Navigate to the project directory.
+4. ***Run the Application:*** Navigate to the project directory.(pandas and sklearn modules must be downloaded, if not please download them first)

     `cd wildfire_analysis_in_Turkiye`

-    * **3.1 Train the Model:** If you want to retrain the model with your own data or update the existing one, run the following command.
+    * **4.1 Train the Model:** If you want to retrain the model with your own data or update the existing one, run the following command.
 The result will be an updated, trained model.

     `python training_model.py`

-    * **3.2 Launch the Interface:**
+    * **4.2 Launch the Interface:**
     This command will open the application in your web browser.

     `streamlit run app.py`